orber3/5e/README.md

 - `nx lint web`: Lint the web client code
 - `nx lint api`: Lint the API server code

 - The stock data cache duration is currently set to 15 minutes.
-In a production environment, this should be controlled from a remote key-value store for dynamic adjustments.
+In a production environment, this should be controlled from a remote key-value store for dynamic adjustments , and most likely will be implemented in a redis server.